 Is it possible to increase the company’s revenues without raising investment or capital expenditures at the same time?
-Of course it is!
+Of course, it is!
 By leveraging employees’ competencies and skills, and implementing proper communication channels.
-The key to success is an effective and rational team management.
+The key to success is effective performance management and rational team management.

 Related: Are Competency Frameworks dead?